RAHULRNAIR2000/Full-stack-Projects/README.md

 2. Employee Management System

      developed a website that helps the HR department facilitate the seamless entry of employee details by both the HR team and newly onboarded employees.
 The information is presented in a highly interactive format for enhanced user engagement.

-The front-end was developed using React, while the back-end was implemented using Spring Boot.
+The front end was developed using React, while the back end was implemented using Spring Boot.

 [Screencast from 20-02-24 11:55:30 PM IST.webm](https://github.com/RAHULRNAIR2000/Full-stack-Projects/assets/83546515/8e7d119b-23f4-4ae5-9c37-09c6dff670f2)